Arrival in Strasbourg

 - Strasbourg or Karlsruhe/Baden Baden airport

-- Public car park costs approx. € 55 per week, to be paid at the time, no reservation possible/necessary!
+- Public car park costs approx. € 13 per day, payable on spot, no reservation possible/necessary!

 - Good train connections from Mainz to Strasbourg